 If you’re new to saving, you don’t think you’re very good at it, or you don’t think that you can afford to do it, then this challenge is worth trying.
 It really does help you to form the habit of regularly saving.

-4) You make the rules
+4) You make the rules with the 1p saving challenge

 You can decide on your 1p challenge rules.
 I decided to save the proceeds of the 1p challenge, but I used the reverse 1p challenge to pay for my MOT and my annual car insurance.